Codegirlrocks/Codegirlrocks/README.md

-- 👋 Hi, I’m @Codegirlrocks
+- 👋 Hi, I’m Garima singh
-- 👀 I’m interested in learning and explorng
+- 👀 I’m interested in learning and exploring
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on python projects
 - 📫 How to reach me at garimac26@gmail.com